Biden, Scholz to 'get into the weeds' on Ukraine war, China concerns in Washington

 The White House said last month that Scholz's visit was an opportunity to "reaffirm the deep bonds of friendship between the United States and our NATO ally Germany."

 "Washington is still looking to Berlin as the lead military power in Europe.
-It is an opportunity to take stock," David-Wilp said.
+It is an opportunity to take stock," she said.

-U.S. officials say Scholz could well raise concerns about U.S. subsidies for climate-friendly technologies under the Inflation Reduction Act (IRA), which Germany argues could put its companies at a disadvantage and contribute to luring firms away.
+U.S. officials say Scholz would likely raise concerns about an ongoing irritant in transatlantic ties: U.S. subsidies for green technologies under the Inflation Reduction Act (IRA), which Germany argues could put its companies at a disadvantage.

 Critics say the IRA was a slap in the face to Europe from its biggest ally at a time when Europe was already struggling with sharply higher energy prices due to the Ukraine war.

-A U.S.-EU task force is continuing to meet on the issue, but Washington insists the tax credits will drive down costs for clean energy globally.
+A U.S.-EU task force is meeting on the issue, but Washington has said it cannot change the law, and insists the tax credits will benefit European firms by driving down costs for clean energy globally.

 "The government should expressly push for fair competitive conditions in the talks," said Peter Adrian, president of the German Chambers of Industry and Commerce (DIHK).